ChihChengYang/golang-SupervisorDocker/README.md

-A demo program for creating a multi-process controller with Supervisor & Docker
+A demo program for managing processes with Supervisor & Docker

 ================